Already have a buyer or seller? Close the sale with DealNow.

 How To Get a Temporary License Plate

-Temporary license plates are used to identify a vehicle until a permanent license plate is issued and can be mounted on a vehicle.
+Temporary license plates are used to identify a vehicle until a permanent license plate is issued.
 They are a stop-gap while your car registration application is being processed.

 In most states, when you buy a used car from a private seller, the seller is required to remove the license plates before letting you take possession of the car.
 See our state-by-state guide to license plates in a private vehicle transaction.

 You’ll need to register the car in your name with your state’s DMV, and apply for new license plates.
 In the meantime, you’ll probably want to drive your newly-purchased vehicle.
-To do so legally, you’ll need to get a temporary license plate, also known as a temporary tag, in order to legally drive.
+To do so legally, you’ll need to get a temporary license plate, also known as a temporary tag.

 Temporary Plate Standards and Durability

-In October 2020, the American Association of Motor Vehicle Administrators (AAMVA) updated their License Plate Standard to recommend the use of durable material for temporary plates.
+In October 2020, the American Association of Motor Vehicle Administrators (AAMVA) updated its License Plate Standard to recommend the use of durable material for temporary plates.

 Don’t Forge Paper Tags

 Temporary license plates are only issued by departments of motor vehicles or their authorized representatives (such as vehicle dealers).
 However, it is not uncommon for people to try and make their own paper license plates.
-While this may seem like a harmless act, it can actually lead to some pretty serious consequences.
+While this may seem like a harmless act, it can lead to some pretty serious consequences.
 If you are caught driving with an illegal paper plate, your vehicle may be seized by the Department of Transportation’s Office or the Sheriff.
+You could face fines, imprisonment, or both.

-Once you've contacted the DMV, you'll need to fill out an application for a temporary tag.
-Be sure to include your name and address, vehicle make and model, and the reason you're requesting a temporary tag.
+You'll need to fill out an application for a temporary tag.
+Include your name and address, vehicle make and model, and the reason you're requesting a temporary tag.
 You may also need to include a photo of your vehicle.

 Once you've submitted your application, the DMV will review it and issue you a temporary tag.
 This process can take a few days or weeks, so be sure to apply for your temporary license plate as soon as possible.

-Remember, a temporary license plate is only valid for a limited time, so be sure to get your permanent license plate before it expires.
+Remember, a temporary tag is…temporary, so be sure to get your passenger license plate before the temp expires.

 What Paperwork Do I Need to Get a Temporary Tag?

-Some states may require additional paperwork, such as results of inspections or emissions testing, loan documentation or release, or multiple forms of identification.
+Some states may require additional paperwork, such as results of inspections or emissions testing, loan documentation or release, multiple forms of identification, or a bill of sale.

 Using a Drop Box Service